-DOT USE ONLY U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration Voluntary Adoption of American Petroleum Institute Recommended Practice 1173 for Gas Distribution Systems Initial Date Submitted Report Submission Type Date Submitted A federal agency may not conduct or sponsor, and a person is not required to respond to nor shall a person be subject to a penalty for failure to

-A federal agency may not conduct or sponsor, and a person is not required to respond to, nor shall a person be subject to a penalty for failure to comply with a collection of information subject to the requirements of the Paperwisk Reduction Act unless that collection of information displays a current valid OMB Control Number.
-The OMB Control Number for this information collection is 2137-0642.
-Public reporting for this collection of information is estimated to be approximately 3 hour per response, including the time for reviewing instructions, gathering the data needed, and completing and reviewing the collection of information.
-All responses to this collection of information are voluntary.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: Information Collection Clearance Officer, PHMSA, Office of Pipeline Safety (PHP-30) 1200 New Jersey Avenue, SE, Washington, D.C.
-20590.

-Important: Please read the separate instructions for completing this form before you begin.
-They clarify the information requested and provide specific examples.
-If you do not have a copy of the instructions, you can obtain one from https://www.phmsa.dot.gov/forms/pipeline-compliance-forms.

-1. Operator's OPS-Issued Operator Identification Number (OPID) 2.
+DOT USE ONLY 0 BOT USE ONET U.S. Department of Transportation Voluntary Adoption of American Petroleum Initial Date Submitted Pipeline and Hazardous Materials Safety Administration Institute Recommended Practice 1173 for Gas Distribution Systems Report Submission Type Distribution of stories Date Submitted comply with a collection of informa a current valid OMB Control Numi of information is estimated to be a and completing and reviewing the this burden estimate or any other a tor sponsor, and a person is not required to respond to, nor shall a p tion subject to the requirements of the Paperwork Reduction Act uni- ber.
+The OMB Control Number for this information collection is 213: approximately 3 hour per response, including the time for reviewing collection of information.
+All responses to this collection of information aspect of this collection of information, including suggestions for redu- to of Pipeline Safety (PHP-30) 1200 New Jersey Avenue, SE, Washin less that collection of information displays 7-0642.
+Public reporting for this collection i instructions, gathering the data needed, are voluntary.
+Send comments regarding cing this burden to: Information Collection the information requested an separate instructions for completing this form before y ad provide specific examples.
+If you do not have a cop is://www.phmsa.dot.gov/forms/pipeline-compliance-for y of the instructions, 1.
+Operator's OPS-Issued Operator Identification Number (OPID) 2.
 Name of Operator 3.
-Number of Customers Served by the Operator Amount of Gas Transported by the operator during Calendar Year 2022 in Thousands of Standard ic Feet Do you have procedures, processes, or programs in place to address? (select all that apply) a.
-Promoting a positive safety culture b.
-Communicating and educating employees, contractors, and/or the public regarding pipeline corr c.
-Reducing risk and maintaining integrity to your pipeline assets d.
-Developing and maintaining safe work practicese.
-Investigating incidents and near-misses on your pipeline system to identify and implement ective actions f.
-Verifying existing operations and safety practices are improving pipeline safety g.
-Reviewing your safety performance to determine if additional actions are necessary to improve eline safety h.
-Responding effectively to pipeline incidents i.
-Assuring personnel are competent in tasks that impact the integrity of your system j.
-Maintaining documentation needed to ensure pipeline safety impl Has your company or system's leadership demonstrated a tangible commitment to the lementation of a pipeline safety management system (PSMS)?
-No How did you become aware of RP 1173? (select all that apply) Internal staffIndustry AffiliateState regulatorFederal regulatorNot aware of RP 1173 Other (specify, up to 100 characters)
+Number of Customers S Served by the Operator 4.
+Amount of Gas Transpo Cubic Feet orted by the operator during Calendar Year 2022 in Tho usands of Standard es, processes, or programs in place to address? (select t all that apply) a.
+Promoting a positive b.
+Communicating and safety educating employees, contractors, and/or the public re egarding pipeline c.
+Reducing risk and m aintaining integrity to your pipeline assets ntaining safe work practices. ts and near-misses on your pipeline system to identify and implement f.
+Verifying existing ope erations and safety practices are improving pipeline sat ty performance to determine if additional actions are n 3 pipeline safety h.
+Responding effective elv to pipeline incidents i.
+Assuring personnel a re competent in tasks that impact the integrity of your station needed to ensure pipeline safety system 6.
+Has your company or system's leadership demonstrated a tangible commitment to the mplementation of a pipeline safety management system (PSMS)?
+Yes No 7.
+How did you become av Internal staff 11.27 Industry Affiliate State regulator Federal regulator Not aware of RP 11 Other (specify, up to 100 characters)